Image caption: Upholstered Easy Armchair & Armless Chair with Zanav Upholstery. All images courtesy: Phantom Hands.

 KU: For instance, the velvet upholstery fabric came fused and ready to be fitted onto batted chairs, but Zanav’s fabric didn’t.
 It was after working with it for a while that we realised we couldn’t get things done unless we got the fabric fused because the fusing lends the fabric the sort of stability we were looking for.
 It also allows for the fabric to last much longer.

-PR: Would you say that the Zanav collection is different from Phantom Hands’ other collections?
+PR: Would you say that the Zanav collection is different from all other collections at Phantom Hands?

-Textile Maker Ravi Khemka, In Search of the Infinite Elegance of Grey
+In Conversation With Textile Maker Ravi Khemka: In Search of the Infinite Elegance of Grey